The oldest botanical garden in France

 Partnership –

-Free admission, no reservation required!
+Free admission—no reservation required!

 Biography of Anne Boyer

 Anne Boyer is a North American poet and essayist originally from Kansas, now based in Scotland.
-Her works includeA Handbook of Disappointed Fate, Garments Against Women, which Maureen McLane described in the New York Times as "a sad, beautiful, and passionate book that chronicles the political economy of literature and life itself," andThose Who Do Not Die, which won the Pulitzer Prize for nonfiction in 2020.
-Until November 16, 2023, Anne Boyer was the poetry editor of the New York Times Magazine, from which she resigned in protest against the newspaper's editorial line supporting the U.S. government's policy of apartheid toward the Palestinian people.
+Her works include*A Handbook of Disappointed Fate* and *Garments Against Women*—which Maureen McLane described in *The New York Times* as “a sad, beautiful, and passionate book that explores the political economy of literature and of life itself”—as well as*Those Who Do Not Die*, which won the 2020 Pulitzer Prize for Nonfiction.
+Until November 16, 2023, Anne Boyer served as poetry editor at *The New York Times Magazine*, from which she resigned in protest against the publication’s editorial stance, which endorses the U.S. government’s policy of apartheid toward the Palestinian people.

 → Learn more about theMonopolis exhibition

-Featuring:Anne Boyer, Mira Calix, Thelma Cappello, Anne-Lise Coste (Uruk), Penny Goring, Rafael Moreno, Mona Varichon, and Women’s History Museum
+Featuring:Anne Boyer, Mira Calix, Thelma Cappello, Anne-Lise Coste (Uruk), Penny Goring, Rafael Moreno, Mona Varichon, and the Women’s History Museum

 September 20, 2025